Addressing Polarization and Unfairness in Performative Prediction: Introduction

 \section{Introduction}

-Modern supervised learning excels in many domains, especially in pattern recognition where the target data distribution is static and independent of the deployed model.
-However, in the presence of \textit{model-dependent} distribution shifts (i.e., the model itself triggers the changes in the distribution of targeted data), most conventional training approaches will fail to find solutions that are stable and robust to such shifts.
-In fact, model-dependent distribution shifts are practical and commonly exist in real-world applications.
-Examples include strategic individuals manipulating their data (in school admission, hiring, or lending) to game the ML system into making favorable predictions \cite{hardt_strategic_2015}, consumers changing their retention and participation choices (in digital platforms) based on their perception toward the ML model they are subject to \cite{Zhang_2019_Retention,chi2022towards}, etc.
+Modern supervised learning has achieved remarkable success in static environments, where the data distribution remains unaffected by model deployment.
+However, in many real-world applications—such as digital platforms, hiring, or lending—models influence user behavior, causing feedback loops that shift the data distribution.
+These model-induced shifts often render standard training methods unstable or unfair, and they are prevalent in real-world applications.
+Examples include strategic individuals manipulating their data (in school admission, hiring, or lending) to game the ML system into making favorable predictions \citep{hardt_strategic_2015}, consumers changing their retention and participation choices (in digital platforms) based on their perception toward the ML model they are subject to \citep{Zhang_2019_Retention,chi2022towards}.

-To make predictions in the presence of model-dependent distribution shifts, \citet{perdomo_performative_2021} proposed {\textbf{performative prediction}} (PP), a framework that explicitly considers the target data distribution $\mathcal{D}(\boldsymbol{\theta})$ as a function of the ML model parameter $\boldsymbol{\theta}$ to be optimized.
-While PP captures the impacts of the ML model on target data, the distribution $\mathcal{D}(\boldsymbol{\theta})$ is solely determined by the model regardless of the original data distribution.
-A subsequent study \cite{brown2020performative} extended PP and proposed a more generalized {\textbf{state-dependent performative prediction}} (SDPP) framework, which considers the impacts of both model and initial data distribution.
+To make predictions in the presence of model-induced distribution shifts, \citet{perdomo_performative_2021} proposed {\textbf{performative prediction}} (PP), a framework that explicitly considers the target data distribution $\mathcal{D}(\boldsymbol{\theta})$ as a function of the ML model parameter $\boldsymbol{\theta} \in \Theta \subset \mathbb{R}^d$ to be optimized in a compact domain.
+While PP captures the impact of ML model on target data, the distribution $\mathcal{D}(\boldsymbol{\theta})$ is solely determined by the model regardless of the original data distribution.
+A subsequent study \citep{brown2020performative} extended PP and proposed a more generalized {\textbf{state-dependent performative prediction}} (SDPP) framework, which considers the impacts of both model and initial data distribution.
 Specifically, given the deployed ML model parameter $\boldsymbol{\theta}$ and initial data distribution $\mathcal{D}$, SDPP models the resulting target data distribution $\mathcal{D}' = \text{T}(\boldsymbol{\theta};\mathcal{D})$ using some transition mapping function $\text{T}$.
 Since PP is a special case of SDPP, we focus on SDPP in this paper.